Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ```

-dbt sees that you've configured an unrecognized custom property (`dbt_is_awesome`) and silently continues.
-Without a set of strictly defined inputs, it becomes much more challenging to determine if a configuration in your project is valid.
+dbt detects the unrecognized custom property (`dbt_is_awesome`) and silently continues.
+Without a set of strictly defined inputs, it becomes harder to validate your project's configuration.
 This creates unintended issues such as:
 - Silently ignoring misspelled properties and configurations (for example, `desciption:` instead of `description:`).
 - Unintended collisions with user code when dbt introduces a new “reserved” property or configuration.